 It’s HBO’s first superhero series ever, but is from a different mould than your regular superhero affair with a very adult theme.

 As well as being very violent, the original series tackled a highly political agenda.
-The superheroes in Watchmen, set in the 1940s to 60s imagines an alternate America in which, for example, Watergate was never uncovered.
+Watchmen, set in the 1940s to '60s, imagines an alternate America in which, for example, Watergate was never uncovered.

-Lindelof insists “Watchmen is canon”, suggesting he’ll leave its events be.
-But his statement also suggests this won’t be a sequel, and some of the characters will be new - though in fact the footage so far suggests that the show is a sort of sequel, set decades after the fact.
+Lindelof insists “Watchmen is canon”, suggesting he leaves its events be.
+But his statement also suggests this isn't a sequel, and some of the characters are new - though in fact the show is a sort of sequel, set decades after the original.

 But despite Watchmen creator Alan Moore’s distaste for Watchmen’s on-screen presence, original artist Dave Gibbons is more optimistic.
 In an interview he said he “found Damon’s approach to be really refreshing and exciting and unexpected.
 I don’t think it’s gonna be what people think it’s going to be.
 It certainly wasn’t what I imagined it to be.
-I think it’s extremely fresh.
-I’m really looking forward to seeing it on the screen.”
+I think it’s extremely fresh.”